 About a 15-minute walk away from Shimonada Station, you will find a railroad that continues into the sea.
 If you’ve seen “Spirited Away”, then this view should ring a bell.

-In the film, Chihiro goes on a train, which runs on a railroad that continues into the sea.
+In "Spirited Away", Chihiro goes on a train whose railroad continues into the sea.
 This “railroad”, however, is actually a device to help hoist ships up onto land.
 The waters of the sea are very clear, making the “railroad” seem just like the one in “Spirited Away”.

 My Neighbor Totoro (1988)